 Under normal circumstances, it is typical to provide two weeks notice to your employer when you quit your job.
-It could be even longer if you are covered by an employment agreement that stipulates how long you need to stay.
+You might even be required to stay longer than that, if you’re covered by an employment agreement that stipulates how much notice you need to give.

 However, there are some occasions when you need to resign without giving notice, or giving less than two weeks notice.
-Read below for advice on when you should (and should not) leave your job without giving notice.
+In those situations, it’s important to be sure that quitting immediately is in your best interests – and to be as professional as possible when leaving your job.

 Should You Quit Without Notice?

-Employees not covered by an employment contract are employed at will, which means that neither you or your company if they decide to terminate you, need to provide a notice period prior to terminating employment.
+Most U.S. employees not covered by an employment contract are employed at will.
+This means that neither you nor your company is required to provide a notice period prior to terminating employment.
 However, it's considered good etiquette to let your employer know that you are leaving your job.

 What to Do When You Can't Stay

 Sometimes, it can be difficult or even impossible to stay on the job.
 I've spoken to a couple of people who quit their job without providing two weeks notice and weren't sure about the repercussions.

 One person decided to quit after only having been on the job for a week.
 In this situation, it did not matter much that he did not give the employer notice since he had been there so briefly.
-I suggested that he not even mention this position when he applies for new jobs.
+He may not even want to mention this position when he applies for new jobs.

 Another person simply stayed late at work one day, cleaned out her cubicle, and left a resignation letter on the desk of her supervisor.
 The letter apologized for not giving notice and said she needed to resign immediately.